dyerlab/PresentationZen/README.md

-# PresentationZen
+# Presentation Zen

-Swift package for dyerlab visualization of tables and figures in swift
+A swift package for [dyerlab](https://dyerlab.org) visualization of tables and figures in swift.